 The U.S. Department of Justice filed the grievance on behalf of the FDA.

-The FDA, an employer in the U.S. Department of Health and Human Services, protects the public health by assuring the protection, effectiveness, and protection of human and veterinary drugs, vaccines, and other organic products for human use clinical devices.
-The enterprise is also liable for the safety and security of our nation’s food delivery, cosmetics, dietary supplements, merchandise that provide off digital radiation, and for regulating tobacco products.
+The FDA, an employer in the U.S. Department of Health and Human Services, protects public health by assuring the protection, effectiveness, and protection of human and veterinary drugs, vaccines, and other organic products for human use clinical devices.
+The enterprise is also liable for the safety and security of our nation’s food delivery, cosmetics, dietary supplements, and merchandise that provide off digital radiation and for regulating tobacco products.